kombumori/SSProperties/README.md

 - `id`: The ID of the Google Sheets spreadsheet.
 - `name`: The name of the sheet within the spreadsheet.
 - `updateEachTime`: Flag indicating whether to update the sheet each time a property is modified (default is `true`).
 If this is true, there is no need to `update()` every time.
+Note that if each `get` method is executed, the sheet will not be updated.

 #### `SSProperties` Class